Hattian Bala District: Geography

-The Hattian Bala District is bounded on the north and east by the Kupwara District and the Baramulla District of Indian-administered Jammu and Kashmir, on the south by the Bagh District, and on the west by the Muzaffarabad District.
-The Hattian Bala District has a population of 230,529.
+There are two districts of Indian-administered Jammu and Kashmir bordering it on the north and east, and Bagh District and Muzaffarabad on the south.
+It has a population of 230,529 people.

 Economy

 The rural urban ratio is 90:10.
 The majority of the rural population depend on agriculture, livestock, and forestry for subsistence.
 Many people work or are settled abroad in the Middle East, the United Kingdom, and the United States, and they support their families who they have left behind.
-The Hattian Bala District is primarily a hilly and mountainous region with stretches of plains along the Jehlum River, which enters the district at the LOC point at Chakothi and continues northwest through the Jehlum Valley.
+The Hattian Bala District is primarily a hilly and mountainous region with stretches of plains along the Jhelum River, which enters the district at the Line of Control point at Chakothi and continues northwest through the Jhelum Valley.
 Due to its fast-flowing rivers, the Hattian Bala District has great hydroelectric potential.
 Hydroelectric power stations are located at Kathai, Leepa, and Sharian.
 The district's natural environment includes the valleys of Leepa, Khalana Chham, Ghail, Saina Daman Chamm, Dhani Shahdarrah, Charoi, Chinari, Jaskool, Chonoian, Bharyan (Lower Chonoian), and Chakar Salmia.